 How to Get Started with Your Ancient Greece Lapbook

-Follow these simple instructions to get started with the Ancient Greece Unit Study:
+Follow these simple instructions to get started with the Ancient Greece unit study and printables:

-- Check out Ancient Greece books from your local library.
+- Check out Ancient Greece civilization books from your local library.

 - The lapbook comes in two versions: a color version and a black and white version.
 Choose the one you want to use.